 You can’t delete your email inbox, although you may want to.
 Emails are an important part of running a successful business, online or offline.
 The average return is $38 for every $1 spent on email marketing.
 Do the math…With 3.7 billion email users in 2017 and an estimate of 4.3 billion users by 2022, managing emails is essential to growing your business.

 Email is the communication preference for 86% of business professionals.
 According to a Carleton University study, people spend a third of their workday on emails that aren’t necessarily important or urgent.
 That is almost 12 hours per week.
 Then they spend another 5 hours at home reading and responding to emails.
-An average worker sends and receives more than 100 emails per day—about 86 emails at work and another 25 or more at home.
+The average business owner sends and receives more than 100 emails per day—about 86 emails at work and another 25 or more at home.

 It is, therefore, crucial to effectively manage an email inbox.
 It is just as important to get rid of spam and to respond timely to relevant emails.

 Why hire a virtual email assistant to manage your inbox?

 Imagine having an extra 12 hours per week to spend on growing your business…

 A freelance email virtual assistant can give a business owner those extra hours to be productive in other areas.
 Outsourcing email inbox management will free up valuable time.

 It takes time to sort through emails, deciding what to read and what to ignore.
 Valuable time is wasted on spam emails.
 Even if you don’t read the emails before you decide if they’re really spam, the time taken in selecting and deleting spam emails is wasted time.
 Let the virtual assistant scan your spam folder in case important messages got flagged by mistake and get rid of the real spam for you.